RHUL-CS-Projects/graphfellow/docs/settings.md

 In addition, any of the global settings from `config.travellers` (see below) apply, overriding that setting (or its default) for the individual traveller.

+You can specify an `id` for the traveller, but this is optional.
+If you do need `id`s (because you're defining behaviour that needs them) then the policy of enforcing their uniqueness is down to you.

 It's possible that a graph will have no travellers defined in its initial settings, if you've added [behaviour](behaviour) (named functions) that create them.